lpdescamps/MrLou_modules/README.md

 You can install the package from PyPI using pip:

 ```
-pip install MrLou_modules
+pip install mrlou_modules
 ```

 # Random_Message

 ## Overview

-The `Random_Message` in `MrLou_modules` is a Python package that provides a collection of random messages, including fun facts and jokes.
+The `Random_Message` in `mrlou_modules` is a Python package that provides a collection of random messages, including fun facts and jokes.
 This package is designed to be easy to use and integrate into your Python projects to add a touch of randomness and fun.
 I'm using it in script that takes a bit long to complete so printing out those messages keep me awake